 What is Green Travel?

-“Green travel” is one of many catch phrases — like ecotourism, sustainable travel and responsible travel — that are bandied about with increasing frequency these days.
+“Green travel” is one of many catchphrases — like ecotourism, sustainable travel, and responsible travel — that are bandied about with increasing frequency these days.
 But what exactly do these terms mean?

 There are various shades of difference among all these terms, but at the heart of the matter is the importance of protecting the natural and cultural environment of the places you visit.
-That means conserving plants, wildlife and other resources; respecting local cultures and ways of life; and contributing positively to local communities.
+That means conserving plants, wildlife, and other resources; respecting local cultures and ways of life; and contributing positively to local communities.

 Why Go Green?

-With nearly 1 billion tourists crisscrossing the globe every year, it’s more important than ever for travelers to minimize their individual impact on the earth’s natural and cultural treasures.
+With over 1 billion tourists crisscrossing the globe every year, it’s more important than ever for travelers to minimize their individual impact on the earth’s natural and cultural treasures.
 The potential negative effects of tourism are both local and global; oceanfront hotels contribute to beach erosion in Hawaii, rising numbers of visitors threaten the fragile ecosystems of the Galapagos Islands, and carbon dioxide emissions from planes are a growing contributor to global warming.